forgery810/vst-parameters/README.md

 # vst-parameters
 This repository contains dictionary data for vst plugin parameters for use with FL Studio MIDI scripting.

+Update: 1/31/2022:

+- Fixed bug that prevented code from running.

 Update: 1/19/2022:

 -I've found it more useful to reverse the key/value from how they were set originally so now I'll add them with the name of the parameter as the key and the number as the value.